Zacbaron/Docs/pages/mydoc/mydoc_company_portal_returns.md

 {% include image.html file="portal/companyreturnedit.png" alt="Company Return Edit" caption="Company Portal Return Edit" %}

-Member CRM also provides a facility to export and import return contribution data via a spreadsheet.
+Worker CRM also provides a facility to export and import return contribution data via a spreadsheet.
 A spreadsheet with contribution data for each worker is presented in a Microsoft Excel format.
-The user will download the spreadsheet to their computer, edit the spreadsheet, save it and upload it to Member CRM.
+The user will download the spreadsheet to their computer, edit the spreadsheet, save it and upload it to Worker CRM.

 <a class="btn btn-default btn-lg pull-left" href="mydoc_company_portal_dashboard.html" role="button">Previous</a>
 <a class="btn btn-primary btn-lg pull-right" href="mydoc_company_portal_employees.html" role="button">Next</a>